-The only documentation you will need to submit to RCSI between now and Registration Day is your final high school exams transcript to confirm your full offer status and completion of the meet and greet service form so that we can pick you up at Dublin Airport and bring you to your new student accommodation.
+The only documentation you will need to submit to RCSI between now and Registration Day is your final high school exams (or university exams for Graduate entrants) transcript to confirm your full offer status, as well as completion of the airport arrival transport service form so we can collect you at Dublin Airport and bring you to your new student accommodation.

 There is no need to organise vaccinations* or police clearance records in advance of your arrival at RCSI.
 These will all be organised by the University within the first six months of the programme.

-To offer you peace-of-mind and to ensure your safety when travelling onwards to your accommodation, we are investing in providing all returning students coming from overseas with a free high-quality transport service from Dublin Airport to anywhere in the Dublin area.
+When arriving into Ireland, we are pleased to offer all RCSI students coming from overseas with a free high-quality transport service from Dublin Airport to anywhere in the Dublin area.